alphagov/whitehall/STYLEGUIDE.md

 ## File structure and namespacing

-Each javascript object should be stored in it's own file with a filename reflecting the object name.
-In the spirit of keeping things similar to the css, they should be stored in:
+Each JavaScript object should be stored in its own file with a filename reflecting the object name.
+In the spirit of keeping things similar to the CSS, they should be stored in:

     ./helpers/
     ./frontend/views/